Health First Colorado Primary Care Providers--We Need You in the ACC!

 - An individual physician, advanced practice nurse or physician assistant with a focus on primary care, general practice, internal medicine, pediatrics, geriatrics, or obstetrics and gynecology, OR

-- A Federally Qualified Health Center (FQHC), Rural Health Clinic (RHC) or a clinic or other group practice with a focus on primary care, general practice, internal medicine, pediatrics, geriatricsm or obstetrics and gynecology.
+- A Federally Qualified Health Center (FQHC), Rural Health Clinic (RHC) or a clinic or other group practice with a focus on primary care, general practice, internal medicine, pediatrics, geriatrics, or obstetrics and gynecology.

 How do I sign up?

-Important communication to Providers
+Important Communication to Providers

-PCMP: Enhanced Primary Care Factors
+EPCMP: Enhanced Primary Care Factors

 For updates on all of the Department's programs, please see the Provider Bulletins.